-Actions Status (as of 2019/20) Comments Reference in Action Plan 2020 - 2042 1.1 Provide support to the volunteer organisation and club sector to ensure the long-term viability of sport and recreation provision in Tamworth 1.1.1 Facilitate a program of education and training for sport and recreation groups across Tamworth, focusing on identified training needs.
+Actions Status (as of 2019/20) Comments Reference in Action Plan (2020) 1.1 Provide support to the volunteer organisation and club sector to ensure the long-term viabil ity of sport and recreation provision in Tamwo orth 1.1.1 Facilitate a program of education and training for sport and recreation groups across Tamworth, focusing on identified training needs.
 Training and club development should initially focus on: strategic and business planning funding and grant applications club governance and committee management risk management volunteer management advertising and marketing.
-Contact should be made with NSW Department of Sport and Recreation to explore the full range of available opportunities, including funding options.
 Status as of 2019/20: Not completed.
-Action 7.4 Action 9.1 1.1.2 Pilot an annual forum for community-based sport and recreation organisations.
-The forums should aim to: promote information and resource sharing provide networking opportunities open communication between Council and sport and recreation groups encourage education and training program co-ordination The forums could be delivered in partnership with NSW Department of Sport and Recreation and should provide a platform to co-ordinate the delivery of information for the benefit of both community and Council.
+Action 7.4: Education and Training Contact should be made with NSW Department of Sport and Recreation to explore the full range of available opportunities, including funding options.
+1.1.2 Pilot an annual forum for community-based sport and recreation organisations.
+The forums should aim to: promote information and resource sharing provide networking opportunities open communication between Council and sport and recreation groups encourage education and training program co-ordination.
+The forums could be delivered in partnership with NSW Department of Sport and Recreation and should provide a platform to co-ordinate the delivery of information for the benefit of both community and Council.
 The forums could also provide a mechanism for Council and the community to monitor and evaluate policies effecting community-based organisations and help develop strategies to respond to emerging issues.
 Status as of 2019/20: Superseded.
 Comment: Superseded by the introduction of Sport and Recreation Sports Operational Meetings and Sports Awards.
-Action 9.1 1.2 Provide support to the volunteer organisation and club sector to ensure the long-term viability of sport and recreation provision in Tamworth 1.2.1 Liaise with NSW Department of Sport and Recreation to improve: knowledge of, and access to funding opportunities the co-ordination of an annual process for clubs to notify Council of changes to office bearers or their contact details.
-Details should be able to be made public to interested parties.
-Status as of 2019/20: Ongoing.
+Actions 9.1 and 13.2: Sports Operational Meetings 1.2 Provide support to the volunteer organisation and club sector to ensure the long-term viability of sport and recreation provision in Tamworth 1.2.1 Liaise with NSW Department of Sport and Recreation to improve: knowledge of, and access to funding opportunities Status as of 2019/20: Ongoing.
 Comment: Council and the now Office of Sport maintain a strong relationship for the betterment of the community.
-Action 13.1
+Action 13.1: Sport and Recreation Contacts